 It is the intent of the Legislature in enacting this section not to otherwise affect the prohibitions provided in Section 650.
 The Legislature intends to allow the pooling of resources by dentists for the purposes of advertising.

-This section shall not be construed in any manner which would to authorize a referral service to engage in the practice of dentistry.
+This section shall not be construed to authorize a referral service to engage in the practice of dentistry.

 SEC.
 5. Section 800 of the Business and Professions Code is amended to read: